France – National Council of YMCAs

 The YMCA French Alliance represents 23 associations.

-Focused on young people, the YMCA have progressively extended their programs to adults, in particular vulnerable people facing difficulties in housing, employability, health or linked to their recent arrival in the country.
+Focused on young people, YMCA France has progressively extended their programs to adults, espacially vulnerable people facing difficulties in housing, employability, health or linked to their recent arrival in the country.

-The YMCAs are involved in two mains areas :
+The YMCAs are involved in three main areas :

-– Tourism & non-formal education : hostels & accommodations, youth camps and exchanges, volunteering (missions in France and abroad).
-A special emphasis is put on international exchange programs, bringing together youth from three or more different countries.
+- Youth & non-formal education : youth camps and exchanges, volunteering (civic service missions in France and abroad).
+A special emphasis is put on international exchange programs, bringing together youth from different countries.
+YMCA France also offers Summer Camps and Camp Counselors programs with its partners in the USA.